Activation Oracles: Training and Evaluating LLMs as General-Purpose Activation Explainers: Training Details

 \subsection{Steering Layer Selection}

-We investigated whether to apply activation steering at layer 0 (immediately after the embedding layer) or layer 1 of the Activation Oracle.
-While \citet{pan2024latentqateachingllmsdecode} found layer 0 optimal, we hypothesized that layer 1 might work better with LoRA fine-tuning.
-The transition from layer 0 to layer 1 represents a large transformation in the model's representation space, and we hypothesized that steering after this initial processing might be easier for the LoRA adapter to handle.
+We investigated whether to apply activation steering after transformer layer 0 or layer 1 of the Activation Oracle.
+Layer indices are 0-based; "after layer N" refers to the residual stream output of model.model.layers[N] in HuggingFace Transformers (for the Qwen3 architecture), after that layer's attention and MLP computations.
+While \citet{pan2024latentqateachingllmsdecode} found layer 0 optimal, we hypothesized that layer 1 might work better with LoRA fine-tuning, as steering at a position further from the embedding layer may be easier for the LoRA adapter to integrate.

 \textbf{Training Loss Comparison.} We compared training loss between layer 0 and layer 1 steering.
 For Qwen3-8B and Gemma-2-9B-IT, we observed no significant difference.
 For Llama-3.3-70B, layer 1 achieved approximately 10\% lower training loss.